-The remunerations to employees for 2023 and 2022 were \$4,253 and \$8,538, respectively, and the remunerations to directors for 2023 and 2022 were \$1,701 and \$854, respectively, which were the same as the amount approved by the Board of Directors and were paid in cash.
+The Company accrued its remuneration to employees and directors for 2023 amounting to \$4,253 and \$1,701, respectively, of which \$5,793 and \$1,280 were approved for distribution by the Board of Directors on March 13, 2024 and will be paid in cash, respectively.
+The difference between accrual and actual payment was recognized as change in accounting estimate and recognized in profit or loss in 2024.
 Related information is available on the Market Observation Post System website of the Taiwan Stock Exchange.

-(v) Non-operating income and loss
+(w) Non-operating income and loss